danger89/python-toolkit/README.md

 - `url`: URL to the requested m3u8 file.
 - `name`: Filename of the downloaded video.
 By default, it's parsed from url.
 - `threads`: Number of threads which is used for download.
 It's `15` by default.
+- `use-fake-agent`: If set, `User-Agent` in the header of requests will be generated with `fake-useragent`.
+- `no-verify-ssl`: If set, connection will not be verified even if it's an https connection.
+Be cautious with this option.

 ### webimd